This post contains some affiliate links (See Disclosure Policy)

 This has become my “go-to” dessert for work.
 It is CHOCOLATE.
 Need I say more?

 Probably not, but I will anyway.
 It is healthy too.
 Yes, chocolate and healthy.
 But I am not going to seduce you into thinking this Chocolate Cherry Energy Bite recipe is low fat too.
 Because it’s not.
 Sorry…..

-It has a lot of almond butter and that contains a lot of fat.
+These gluten-free energy bites have a lot of almond butter and that contains a lot of fat.
 However, it is mostly good fat.
 The almond butter I use has 18 grams of fat, but only 1.5 of that is saturated.
 So, if you can deal with that, then these are the perfect little boosts of energy.
-You could even have them for a morning snack.
+You could even have them for a healthy morning snack.

 However, chocolate in the AM is just too slippery a slope for me…

-Fortunately, they also make an excellent afternoon snack!
+Fortunately, these protein bites also make an excellent afternoon snack!
 But the even more excellent thing about them is that they are NO BAKE.
 And they are quick to prepare, catapulting them into the perfect summer chocolate dessert or snack category, especially for those of us without A/C (that’s air conditioning to anyone that is not from Manitoba and eastwards).
 But they really are a great healthy treat all year ’round!

-Add oats, coconut, chia and chocolate chips and stir until evenly coated.
-Add dried cherries, if desired.
-At this point, if mixture still doesn't stick well, stir in up to 2 tsp water as needed.
+- Add oats, coconut, chia and chocolate chips and stir until evenly coated.
+Add dried cherries.
+At this point, if mixture still doesn't stick together, add water as needed.
 Transfer mixture to refrigerator to chill until nearly set and easier to handle.